 My name is Matt Rafalow and I am a Sociologist (PhD, University of California-Irvine), a social scientist at Google, and a Senior Researcher at the Stanford Ethnography Lab.
 At Google I lead a research program on live streaming experiences.
 I strive to conduct research that blends academic inquiry with applied solutions that have a meaningful impact.

-My largest project to date explores how digital technologies are taken up and evaluated in different educational contexts.
-For this study, I compared how members of three technology-rich middle schools perceived the value of innovative new technologies and use them to teach so-called 21st century skills.
-I found that teachers drew on organization-level understandings of student race and class to construct students as either risky hackers or Steve Jobs potentials.
-Contrary to popular belief, digital technologies were not magic bullets to address educational inequities — rather, teachers adopted very similar technologies quite differently depending on the race and class of their student body.
-A paper based on this work is out in American Journal of Sociology, and a book is currently under review.
+Most of my publishing is on education.
+In Digital Divisions: How Schools Create Inequality in the Tech Era (University of Chicago Press, 2020), I studied how digital technologies are used in middle schools.
+I found that teachers draw on organization-level understandings of student race and class to construct students as either risky hackers or Steve Jobs potentials.
+Digital technologies were not magic bullets to address educational inequities – rather, teachers adopted very similar technologies quite differently depending on the race and class of their student body.
+I am delighted to share that Digital Divisions is an award-winning book: it received the 2021 Best Book Award from the American Sociological Association’s Communication, Information Technology, and Media Sociology Section.

 I am now studying YouTubers and their viewers, and manage an internal academic team of social scientists (Alex Carey, Jingjing Chen, Rochelle Edwards, Muping Gan, Eric Gomez, Danae Holmes, and Steven Schirra) in pursuit of this work.
 We’re mining a lot of data: interviews with 123 YouTubers varying from 2,000 to 22 billion subscribers and spanning content genres, and cross-national surveys and interviews from their viewers.
 So far, we’re thinking a lot about how YouTubers decide to create their video content and the role that audiences play in shaping their process.